Ultimate Guide to Using AI for Public Speaking: Boost Your Preparation, Clarity, and Confidence

 How to Use AI to Land Public Speaking Gigs

-Landing public speaking gigs often feels like a separate skill from public speaking itself.
-It can feel unclear where to look, who to contact, and what to say.
-AI can support this part of the process by helping you research opportunities, clarify your positioning, and reduce the friction that stops most people from putting themselves forward.
-It does not replace relationships or reputation, but it can help you show up more consistently and confidently.
+Landing opportunities can feel like a separate skill from speaking itself.
+It is unclear where to look, who to contact, and what to say.
+AI helps with the research, the positioning, and the admin that stops most people putting themselves forward.
+It will not build your reputation for you, but it helps you show up consistently.

 public speaking